UP | HOME

 Persistence

-Since persistence properties are outside of the recurrence class, they cannot be represented by deterministic Büchi automata.
+Since persistence properties are outside the recurrence class, they cannot be represented by deterministic Büchi automata.
 The typical persistence formula is FGa, and using -D on this is hopeless.

 ltl2tgba -D FGa -d